Common questions for care residents

 We get a lot of questions from prospective residents and their loved ones about our care homes.
 If your immediate question is not answered below, then please do get in touch.

 Every person’s needs are different - in terms of medical, physical, emotional and even social aspects.
-We believe that residents need a package that’s developed and tailored especially for them, which can be altered as quickly as their needs may change.
-All of our care homes offer residential and dementia care.
-If the needs of your loved one change, they will be supported by the District Nurses.
-In the majority of cases we are able to support our residents to the end of their days.
-However, in some circumstances the medical professionals may assess the residents needs and advise that they need to move to a nursing home.
-In this situation we will support both them and you through this process.
+We believe that residents need a package developed and tailored, especially for them, which can be altered as quickly as their needs change.
+We continually review our residents' needs and the support we offer them.
+In most cases, we can support our residents fully with compassionate end of life care. .
+However, in some circumstances, the medical professionals may assess the residents' needs and advise them to move to a nursing home.
+In this situation, we will support them and you through this process.

 Visitors are welcome at any time during the day.
 Residents can see their guests in their rooms or make use of any one of our communal lounges.
 We also welcome family to stay for a meal and eat with their loved one for a small cost and encourage family and friends to take residents out when they can.